bishwaG/Nextpie/docs/quick-start.md

 ## Deployment

-### Using Docker Hub as the Source
+### Pulling an running a (Docker) container image

-The Nextpie image is available on Docker Hub under the repository `fimmtech/nextpie`.
+The Nextpie image is available on Docker Hub under the repository []fimmtech/nextpie](https://hub.docker.com/repository/docker/fimmtech/nextpie/general).
 You can easily pull the image and run it as a container using the following commands in a terminal:

 ```bash
 # Pull the Docker image